AutoResearch/autora-core/examples/cylc-conda/README.md

 cylc tui "with-cylc-conda"
 ```

+## Results

-We can load and interrogate the resulting object as follows:
+We can load and interrogate the resulting object in a python session as follows:

 ```python
 import os